Energized by debate, Obama knocks Romney on women's issues

 During the second presidential debate on Tuesday night, Romney noted he had been given "whole binders full of women" when looking for candidates for his cabinet.
 The awkward phrase quickly took off in social media and critics suggested the remark showed Romney had few women in his inner circle.

-"We should make sure all our young people, our daughters as well as our sons, are thriving in these fields" of science, technology, engineering and mathematics, Obama told a cheering crowd of some 2,000 people in Mount Vernon, Iowa.
+"We should make sure all our young people, our daughters as well as our sons, are thriving in these fields," of science, technology, engineering, and math, Obama told a cheering crowd of some 2,000 people in Mount Vernon, Iowa.

 With his sleeves rolled up and his tie loosened, Obama seemed energized by his own debate performance, which the campaign hopes will erase memories of his listless appearance in the first debate that gave a bounce to challenger Romney in opinion surveys.

-A Reuters/Ipsos online poll on Wednesday showed 48 percent of registered voters said Obama won Tuesday's debate, while 33 percent say Romney prevailed.
+Reuters/Ipsos polling data showed Obama's support slipping among women after the president's first debate.

-However, Obama made it clear he was not on a victory lap as he returned to the campaign trail.
+Obama, however, made it clear he was not on a victory lap.

 "I'm still trying to figure out ... how to get the hang of this thing, debating," he said.
 "But we're working on it.
 You know, we'll keep on improving as time goes on."